 As data visualization designers, we have a responsibility towards our audience – an audience that might not be aware that each data visualizations tells a story instead of simply “showing the facts”.
 Our responsibility is to show the data truthfully.
 The story we want to tell with our coronavirus visualizations is not about panic, but about calm caution and putting things in perspective.
 So we considered the following while creating these charts, maps, and tables:

 - We show the current or confirmed cases in another color than red.
 The coronavirus is not a death sentence.
 Most infected people will survive.
-If you’re infected, you want to find yourself on a map as a blue (or yellow, or beige, or purple…) dot, not as a “attention, danger, run!”-screaming red dot.
+If you’re infected, you want to find yourself on a map as a blue (or orange, or beige, or purple…) dot, not as a “attention, danger, run!”-screaming red dot.
 Related, we show deaths in black, not red – it feels more respectful.

 - We counter absolute numbers with relative ones.
 We still show the absolute number of cases (that’s what we’re all interested in), but we set them in relation, e.g. in the tables.
 To do so, we use phrases like “that’s 3 in 1 million people” or “one in 200.000 people”.